sriharsha0806/CV-Nanodegree-projects/README.md

 4. The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order (`0_Dataset.ipynb, 1_Preliminaries.ipynb, 2_Training.ipynb, 3_Inference.ipynb`).

-# Udacity Computer Vision Nanodegree Project 3
+# Udacity ComputerVision Nanodegree Project 3
 # Landmark Detection & Robot Tracking (SLAM)

 ## Project Overview